- be_ixf; php_sdk; php_sdk_1.4.18

 When is SAP evaluated?

 Students are evaluated at the end of each term to determine whether or not they meet the SAP status.
 The Financial Aid Office will run SAP the day grades post for the term.
-If a student has had a grade change they should contact the Financial Aid Office and their SAP status can be reevaluated.
+Grade changes after the term has ended will not be eligible for SAP to be reran for the term.

 How will I be notified that SAP has been evaluated for the term?